BBBase-EHeresy-PPPub/PPPub/docs/scenarios/battle_companies.md

 **SPECIAL RULES**

-**Escape the Village** — The company must escape Bree, and they aren't too bothered in what way they manage this.*
+* **Escape the Village**

+The company must escape Bree, and they aren't too bothered in what way they manage this.

 At the start of the game, after both forces have been deployed, roll a D6 to find out which board edge the Battle Company must escape from.